Big Bang Singularity Resolution In Quantum Cosmology: Observable Based Criteria

 A straightforward attractive feature is that the approach is evidently interpretational neutral with regard to the problem of time at least.
 That is, the finite expectation value criterion is applicable both to Schr\"{o}dinger-type models, where the expectation values are considered at all values of the extrinsic time parameter, and to Wheeler--DeWitt-type models, where the expectation values are projected onto a physical Hilbert space and are considered at all values of some internal time.\footnote{There is, however, a subtlety here relating to range of internal time parameters.
 In particular, within Wheeler--DeWitt-type models an infinite range of an internal time might correspond to a finite range of proper time.
-This means that even if expectation values stay finite for all values of an internal time, they may asymptotically diverge, such that the divergence happens at a finite value of proper time.
+This means that even if expectation values stay finite for all values of an internal time, they may asymptotically diverge.
 We will return to this issue in the context of the discussion of slow vs fast clocks in \S \ref{sasc}.}

-One might worry, however, that a focus on expectation values will lead to a difficulty with SR2 and interpretationally neutrality in the context of the measurement problem.
+One might worry, however, that a focus on expectation values will lead to a difficulty with SR2 and interpretational neutrality in the context of the measurement problem.
 In particular, following \cite{tipler:1986}, one might argue that any criterion based on expectation values relies upon the possibility of repeated measurement.
 This would seem to imply that we require an ensemble of universes to give physical meaning to the expectation value.
 The use of expectation values in quantum cosmology is then, at the least, inconsistent with any interpretation in which only one universe available, and possibly simply interpretationally inconsistent simpliciter.
 Tipler's argument not only seeks to connect use of expectation values to an operationalist interpretation but to demonstrate that such an interpretation can be straightforwardly shown to quickly degenerate into physical absurdity in the context of quantum cosmology.